Dryland Shoulder Exercises for Swimmers

 Good posture/poor posture

-Another common cause of a swimmer’s shoulder is poor body posture both in and out of the water.
+Another common cause of a swimmer’s shoulder is poor body posture in and out of the water.

-• A correct body position and posture in the water helps to balance the stroke and enables a full range of movement in the shoulders.
+• A correct body position and posture in the water helps balance the stroke and enables a full range of movement in the shoulders.

 When out of the pool, swimmers should concentrate on adopting a better posture.